What are the advantages of an automated recruitment process?

 Furthermore, because HR/hiring teams will have fewer administrative tasks, there will be fewer burnouts, improving team morale.
 This helps with consistency too; with a manual system, each application is viewed and ranked individually making it difficult to maintain a fair playing field, with an automated system, everyone is screened against the same criteria which, again, is tracked centrally and is reportable.

-An ATS can also greatly improve the interview process, instead of chasing candidates and interviewers to agree upon a mutually convenient time and date, a candidate can choose from a pre-established set of interview slots, giving the candidate more control and a better experience; this also provides the hiring team with more time to focus on preparing for the interview.
+An Applicant Tracking System can also greatly improve the interview process, instead of chasing candidates and interviewers to agree upon a mutually convenient time and date, a candidate can choose from a pre-established set of interview slots, giving the candidate more control and a better candidate experience; this also provides the hiring team with more time to focus on preparing for the interview.

 There really is a simpler way to recruit, it’s just about having the right tools.